Are Facial Fillers Permanent?

 • The amount of filler applied

-For example, while the effect of the filler may last shorter in active areas such as the lips, the permanence period may be longer in more stable areas such as the cheekbones.
+For example, while the effect of the filler may last shorter in active areas such as the lips, the longevity can be longer in more stable areas such as the cheekbones.

-One of the important advantages of hyaluronic acid-based fillers is that they can be dissolved when necessary.
+One of the significant advantages of hyaluronic acid-based fillers is that they can be dissolved if necessary.
 A special enzyme called hyaluronidase is used for the filler dissolving process.

-The filler dissolving process is generally preferred in the following cases:
+Filler dissolving is generally preferred in the following cases:

 • Occurrence of an undesirable aesthetic result